 No one knows the business better than the employees, and their ideas for improvements in business processes can save your organization time and money.

 How do you leverage your intranet for employee connection idea sharing?
-Share your ideas with me by commenting below!
+Share your ideas with us, here!